shorepine/alles/README.md

 You can read the heartbeat messages on your host if you want to enumerate the synthesizers locally, see `sync` below.

-## Timing & latency & sync
+## Timing & latency

+Alles is not designed as a low latency real-time performance instrument, where your actions have an immediate effect on the sound.
+Changes you make on the host will take a fixed latency -- currently set at 1000ms -- to get to every synth.
+This fixed latency ensures that messages arrive to every synth in the mesh in time to play in perfect sync.
+This allows you to have millisecond-accurate timing in your performance across dozens of speakers in a large space.

-WiFi, UDP multicast, distance, microcontrollers with bad antennas: all of these are in the way of doing anything close to "real time" control from your host.
-A message you send from a laptop will arrive between 5ms and 200ms to the connected speakers, and it'll change each time.
-That's definitely noticeable.
-We mitigate this by setting a global latency, right now 1000ms, and by allowing any host to send along a `time` parameter of when the host expects the sound to play. `time` can be anything, but I'd suggest using the number of milliseconds since the "alles epoch", e.g.
+Your host should send along the `time` parameter of the relative time when you expect the sound to play.
+I'd suggest using the number of milliseconds since a fixed time, e.g.

 ```
 def alles_ms():
+    d = datetime.datetime.now()
-    return int((datetime.datetime.utcnow() - datetime.datetime(2020, 2, 1)).total_seconds() * 1000)
+    return int((datetime.datetime.utcnow() - datetime.datetime(d.year, d.month, d.day)).total_seconds()*1000)
 ```

+If using Max, use the `cpuclock` object as the `time` parameter.
+If using MIDI mode, the relay synth's clock is used as a time base.

-The first time you send a message the synth uses this to figure out the delta between its time and your expected time.
-(If you never send a time parameter, you're at the mercy of both fixed latency and jitter.)
-Further messages will be accurate message-to-message, but with the fixed latency.
+The first time you send a message with `time` the synth mesh uses it to figure out the delta between its time and your expected time.
+(If you never send a time parameter, you're at the mercy of WiFi jitter.)
+Further messages will be millisecond accurate message-to-message, but with the fixed latency.
+You can adapt `time` per client if you want to account for speed-of-sound delay.
+If you send a new `time` that is outside 10,000ms from its expected delta, the clock base will re-compute.

+## Enumerating synths

-If you want to update this delta (to correct for drift over time or clock base changes) use the `sync` command.
-See `alles.py`'s implementation, but sending an `sTIMEiINDEX` message will update the delta and also trigger an immediate response back from each on-line synthesizer.
-The response looks like `_s65201i4c248`, where s is the time on the client, i is the index it is responding to, and c is the client id.
+The `sync` command in `alles.py`'s triggers an immediate response back from each on-line synthesizer.
+The response looks like `_s65201i4c248y2`, where s is the time on the client, i is the index it is responding to, y has battery status (for versions that support that) and c is the client id.
 This lets you build a map of not only each booted synthesizer, but if you send many messages with different indexes, will also let you figure the round-trip latency for each one along with the reliability.
 This is helpful when your synths are spread far apart in space and each may have unique latencies. e.g. here we see we have two synths booted on a busy WiFi network.

 ```
->>> alles.sync(count=10)
+>>> alles.sync()
 {
 	248: {'avg_rtt': 319.14285714285717, 'reliability': 0.7},
 	26: {'avg_rtt': 323.5, 'reliability': 0.8}